limboy/lzyy.github.com/quotes.md

 title: Quotes
 ---

+### 15/10/07
+> The most impressive people I know spent their time head down getting shit done for a long long time
+>
+> — Sam Altman

 ### 15/09/15
 > when you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create.
 >
 > — Why The Lucky Stiff

 ### 15/09/06
 > computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 A programmer who subconsciously views himself as an artist will enjoy what he does and will do it better.